North West Cambridge

 - Client: Human Nature with Development Securities for the University of Cambridge

-- Collaborators: FCBStudios, MOLE, 5thStudio, Schulze+Grassov, AKT11, Atelier10, RGCarter, The Future Customer, Savills, Aecom
+- Collaborators: FCBStudios, Mole, 5thStudio, Schulze+Grassov, AKT11, Atelier Ten, RGCarter, The Future Customer, Savills, Aecom

 - Status: fully-costed and appraised plan with construction strategy